nschimka/TLPIQ---BioLaySumm-2025/README.md

 Run bash `get_models.sh` to clone and install AlignScore Note that while all the metrics can run on a CPU, the model-based ones (AlignScore, Summac, especially LENS) will want CUDA-enabled GPU to run efficiently (https://pytorch.org/get-started/locally/).

+## PostProcessing

+### 4. process_submission.py

+This script takes the model .csv file outputs and converts each csv to BioLaySumm submission format.